clemensjarnach/hikingblog.github.io/weather.md

 ---
 <br>
-## Weather in the Mountains Catalogue
+## Weather in the Mountains Catalogue:

 ### Inversion, anticyclone, and stable weather
 - A continuing **temperature inversion** at valley vicinity means the mountains stay clear.